isc-projects/stork/doc/user/demo.rst

 agent-kea-large
-   This container runs an agent with a Kea DHCPv4 server that has many (nearly 7000) subnets defined in its configuration. agent-kea-premium-one and agent-kea-premium-two
+   This container runs an agent with a Kea DHCPv4 server that has many (nearly 7000) subnets defined in its configuration.
-   These containers run agents with Kea DHCPv4 and DHCPv6 servers connected to a MySQL database containing host reservations.
-They are only available when additional features have been enabled during the demo build.

 These are containers with third-party services that are required by Stork: